cocos/cocos-docs/en/cocos-service/agc-applinking.md

   - When a user who has not installed the app taps the link, the user will be redirected to AppGallery (or a custom address) and instructed to install your app.
 After the user installs the app, the app will be launched and the in-app content will be displayed.
   - When a user who has installed your app taps the link, the user will be directly redirected to the target in-app content.

-## Version Update Description
+### Version Update Description

-- Latest Version: 0.5.4_1.3.2
+- Latest Version: 0.5.7_1.4.1.300

     - Fix some bugs.

 - v0.5.4_1.3.2

-    - Add Huawei AGC App Linking service integration.
+    - Integrated Huawei AGC App Linking service.

 ## Enable App Linking Service